 Table of Contents

-Think of your passbook as an official statement that’s always with you, unlike digital statements that you might download.
-It provides a chronological list of all credits (money coming in) and debits (money going out) from your account.
-This makes it a crucial document for personal financial management and verification.
+Think of your passbook as a legally recognised document that provides a chronological list of all credits (money coming in) and debits (money going out) from your account.
+It offers a tangible record, unlike digital statements which you might download.

 Each time you visit your bank branch or a designated passbook update machine, new transactions are printed into your passbook.
-This ensures your record is always current, reflecting the latest activities in your account.
-It’s particularly useful for those who prefer physical records over digital ones.
+This process ensures your record is always current, reflecting the latest activities in your account.
+It is particularly useful for individuals, like Kamini, a startup founder in Patna, who prefer physical records over digital ones for their important financial data.

 - Official Record: A legally recognised document of your bank transactions.